OSMLatam/OSM-Notes-Ingestion/README.md

     If another Overpass instance is used that does not block when many requests, the pause could be removed or reduced
 * 1 minute: Download the Planet notes file.
-* 4 minutes: Processing XML notes file, but this requires 6GB RAM for Saxon.
+* 4 minutes: Processing XML notes file, ToDo validar esto.
 * 12 minutes: Inserting notes into the database.
 * 5 minutes: Assign sequence to comments.
 * 5 minutes: Load text comments.